-Congratulations on purchasing your first home!
-You are certainly delighted with your investment, although you may feel overwhelmed by all these new responsibilities.
-Now that you’re the owner, not the renter, it’s your job to care for all your home’s appliances and utility equipment, such as the heating and cooling equipment.
+Well done on buying your first home!
+You are obviously delighted with your investment, though you may also feel weighed down by all the new responsibilities.
+Now that you’re a homeowner, not the renter, it’s your job to maintain all your home’s appliances and utility equipment, like the heating and cooling equipment.

-If the only interaction you’ve ever come across with a furnace or air conditioner is to use the thermostat, you have a lot to learn.
-Get started with these HVAC system suggestions for first-time homeowners.
+If the only interaction you’ve ever had with a furnace or air conditioner is to use the thermostat, you have a lot to learn.
+Get started with these HVAC system tips for first-time homeowners.

 Know the Different Elements of an HVAC System

 HVAC stands for heating, ventilation and air conditioning.
-Unless you live in an idyllic climate, your new home likely has this system to keep you warm in the winter and cool for the summer.
+Unless you live in the perfect climate, your new home most likely has this system to keep you warm in the winter and cool in the summer.
 Here are the basic parts of an HVAC system:

-- Comfort equipment, such as an air conditioner, air-source heat pump, furnace, boiler, geothermal heat pump or ductless mini-split, to name a few possibilities.
+- Comfort equipment, like an air conditioner, air-source heat pump, furnace, boiler, geothermal heat pump or ductless mini-split, to name a few possibilities.

-- Ductwork attached to return and supply registers when it comes to air-forced systems such as ACs, heat pumps and furnaces.
+- Ductwork fixed to return and supply registers when it comes to air-forced systems like ACs, heat pumps and furnaces.

-- Radiators or hot water distribution systems in the case of boilers.
+- Radiators or hot water distribution systems such as boilers.

-- Indoor air quality products, like an air filter, whole-house humidifier, whole-house dehumidifier, air purifier or energy-recovery ventilator.
+- Indoor air quality equipment, including an air filter, whole-house humidifier, whole-house dehumidifier, air purifier or energy-recovery ventilator.

 - Thermostat for indoor climate control.